siddhantgoel/streaming-form-data/README.md

 compiler available.
 On Debian-based distros this usually means installing the `build-essentials` package.

-1. Git clone the repository -
+1. Git clone the repository:
    `git clone https://github.com/siddhantgoel/streaming-form-data`

-2. Install the packages required for development - `pip install -r requirements-dev.txt`
+2. Install the packages required for development:
+   `make pip-sync`

 3. That's basically it.
-You should now be able to run the test suite - `make test`.
+You should now be able to run the test suite:
+   `make test`.

 Please note that `tests/test_parser_stress.py` stress tests the parser with